MongoEngine/mongoengine/docs/guide/defining-documents.rst

     .. note:: If set, this field is also accessible through the `pk` field.

 :attr:`choices` (Default: None)
-    An iterable (e.g. a list or tuple) of choices to which the value of this field should be limited.
+    An iterable (e.g. list, tuple or set) of choices to which the value of this field should be limited.

     Can be either be a nested tuples of value (stored in mongo) and a